© Unofficial Royalty 2024

 July 19, 1543 – Death of Mary Boleyn, mistress of King Henry VIII of England, probably buried at St. Peter Churchyard in Hever, Kent, England

-After Mary Boleyn was sent back from France where she had been one of Mary Tudor’s English ladies during her short marriage to King Louis XII of France, her father arranged for her to be a maid-of-honor to Catherine of Aragon, King Henry VIII’s first wife and she married Sir William Carey who served King Henry VIII as a Gentleman of the Privy Chamber.
+After Mary Boleyn was sent back from France where she had been one of Mary Tudor’s English ladies during her short marriage to King Louis XII of France, her father arranged for her to be a maid-of-honor to Catherine of Aragon, King Henry VIII’s first wife.
+She married Sir William Carey who served King Henry VIII as a Gentleman of the Privy Chamber.
 At some point, perhaps even before her marriage, Mary became Henry VIII’s mistress, supplanting Elizabeth Blount, but the starting date and length of the relationship are unknown.
 Wiliam Carey profited from his wife’s affair as he was granted manors and estates by King Henry VIII.
 Two children were born during the marriage of Mary and William.
-Because of Mary’s affair with King Henry VIII, it has been suggested that one or both of the children may have been Henry VIII’s biological children and although there is no proof, this claim has been the continued subject of debate.
+Because of Mary’s affair with King Henry VIII, it has been suggested that one or both of the children may have been Henry VIII’s biological children.
+Although there is no proof, this claim has been a continued subject of debate.
 On June 22, 1528, at the age of 28, William Carey died of the sweating sickness.
 By the time of William’s death, Mary’s sister Anne had already caught the attention of King Henry VIII.

 Unofficial Royalty: Mary Boleyn, mistress of King Henry VIII of England